Operations and Performance Improvement

 Operational Diagnostics

-Structured assessments of current performance, including identification of key constraints and inefficiencies.
+Structured assessments of current performance, including identification of key constraints, inefficiencies, and technology-related workflow effects.

 Process Maps

-Detailed representations of clinical and administrative workflows, highlighting bottlenecks, variation, and handoff issues.
+Detailed representations of clinical and administrative workflows, highlighting bottlenecks, variation, handoff issues, and points where AI or other tools may change the work.

 Performance Analyses